 Welcome to Outbound in Africa

-We can’t wait to help you plan your perfect trip to our beautiful, carefully selected destinations in Southern Africa & East Africa.
+We can’t wait to help craft your perfect trip to our beautiful, carefully selected destinations across Africa and the Indian Ocean.

 A jewel in the Indian Ocean, and island fringed by tropical beaches and surrounded by coral reefs.
 Known by generations of traders as the Spice Island, Zanzibar’s rich history is felt across the island.
 Only a short hop from mainland Tanzania or Kenya, Zanzibar is an idyllic location to visit after your Masai Mara or Serengeti safari.
 The Zanzibar Archipelago's dry season runs from July to September is.
 However, anytime of year is worthwhile a visit with balmy temperatures and sunshine.
 The island see some short rains in November and December, downpours are followed by blue skies, with only the 'long rains' in April and May being very wet.

 From the vast wilds of the Greater Kruger to wine tasting in the Cape, a country that has something to suit all our discerning travellers.
 South Africa is a year-round destination due to its varying regional climates and wildlife opportunities.
 The Cape has beautiful hot, dry weather in its summer months between November and February, while the best time to visit for whale watching is between July through to November.
 The northern regions can be rainy from November to February, while the cooler winter months from May to September bring superb conditions for those spectacular big game sightings.